 Likewise, we hold fast to the visions of this waking state as if this is all we got, and as if this is going to stay.
 It feels so concrete.
 Lost in the never-ending rush till the day we fall apart, we keep on amassing wealth, status, fame, and so on.
 We are busy shaping our lives and chiseling our mark in this world.
 Alas! we do so, only to see them dissolve like any other dream on the day we fall apart!
 Then, impoverished, we flow into yet another dreamlike existence.
 There, we start again – chiseling our name all over again.

 When the bubble of this life bursts, of what use has been the endless efforts and fights that we undertook to mark our existence in this world!
 All what remains are the terrible turbulence and the urges that we set in motion.
 Those go forward to shape another dreamlike existence.
 Of what use is whatever we amassed!
 All what goes forward is the bitter mood – of wandering like a lost one through the realms of craving and discontentment.

 If you observe the dreams of night this will be evident.
 In one dream, you may be trying to run away from a tiger.
 The next dream may have nothing to do with the tiger, but the mood and anxiety of being chased by one or other fearful situations extend well into that dream.
 Likewise, in one dream you may be chasing behind a passion.
-The object of passion may not come with you, but the mood of being deprived haunts you even in the next dream.
+You can’t take the object of your passion beyond this dream, but the mood of chasing behind objects and that of being deprived haunt you even in the next dream.
 Just in the same way, it is only those emotional undercurrents that flow forward from one life to another.
 They ripple through the stream of experiences dream after dream, life after life.